dredge-dev/dredge-dev.github.io/_docs/03-drg.md

 Available Commands:
-  exec        Execute a remote workflow help        Help about any command init        Run a remote init workflow
+  exec        Execute a remote workflow help        Help about any command init        Initialize a Dredge project

 Flags:
   -h, --help      help for drg